Laulajatar/my-oblivion-mods/Nameless Overhaul/Nameless Overhaul - Readme.txt

 There are a lot of other Overhauls out there already and they all do their job well.
 I've used some of them in my years of playing and I currently love Maskar's Overhaul.
 In fact, I copied a few things from MOO because they were just too good and I didn't want to live without (bandages and imbuement say hi).
 If you enjoy having new things in your game (mostly enemies and gear) there is no reason to even look at this, because almost everything my overhaul does has been done before.

 However, when testing mods I wanted an overhaul where I knew exactly what was changed.
 I wanted basically vanilla progression, but with a cap on things, so I don't run into level 40 goblins or bandits in glass armor.
 So I made my own.
-Then I changed a few other things that bothered me.
+Then I changed a few other things that bothered me, and I added a few things that I just didn't want to leave behind.
 And now I decided to share it, because why not.

 My main goals were:

 - No OBSE required
 - No additional files beside the .esp(s) required
-- Vanilla scaling, but only to a certain point, then stopping
+- Vanilla scaling, but no more vanishing rats or endlessly scaling goblins
 - Fixing all the instances of having to look up optimal levels like quest rewards
 - Adding a few quality of life feature, like crafting lockpicks or updated sigil stones